betoule/logic_timer/README.md

 ### MCU code

+The MCU code no longer requires the Arduino IDE.
+It can be compiled and flashed using the regular avr suite.

++ Install everything needed with:
 ```
 sudo apt install gcc-avr avr-libc avrdude make
 ```

-The MCU code can be compiled and uploaded using the usual Arduino IDE.
-Alternatively, we provide a makefile to compile and upload using the Arduino-Makefile tool:
++ Adjust the port and PORT, MCU, BAUD and PROGRAMMER entries in the Makefile according to your board.
+The two supported chips are the atmega328P and the mega2560 (default).

 + Connect the board, compile and upload the firmware with:
 ```
+make
-make upload
+make flash
 ```

 ### Python API